 There are investigators who doubt the validity of the Inmarsat data and believe that MH370 never reached the southern Indian Ocean.
 Others continue to have faith in the data, but question the deductions that have been made.

-Godfrey said during Sunday’s remembrance event that seven studies by different oceanographers had also pinpointed the location he is suggesting.
+Godfrey also said during the remembrance event that seven studies by different oceanographers had also pinpointed the location he was suggesting.
 “It is very encouraging to me to see the Inmarsat data, the fuel data, the oceanography data agreeing with the WSPR data, and these are four independent data sets,” he said.

 “We’ve searched that area before … it’s very difficult terrain, very rugged; there are canyons and volcanoes; the ridges and cliffs.
 So it may have been missed.”